NL33/electron-git/znext.md

 # Next
+viewing old docs
 6. is there some way to mark any old versions as in fact being old.
 Like a red bar around them, or changing their title?
      --to change their title, you could with file system go through each doc in the folder and add the word "old" to it.
 Or add the word old just at the time of clicking.
 So, click, then add word old to the title, then display the doc.
-     --or put "old" in paranthetical so that's what you see when you view the files. is there some way to put a red br around the doc? that would be cleanest
+     --or put "old" in paranthetical so that's what you see when you view the files.  --to add old to beg of file name, jsut find the last "/", and add "OLD" right after that. is there some way to put a red br around the doc? that would be cleanest
 7. when close the old version file (pick up that event with ipc event), delete the worktree
+***
+view comparisons.

+***
 Right Click Menu:
 -rename file option in right-click folder
 -when creating a new folder or file, prevent the same file name or folder name within a directory from being used twice